smartdeveloper19/Intelligent-_coffee_machine/README.md

 Intelligent Coffee machine project is made in C++ using QT.

-intellegentcoffeemachine.h is header file containing the all functions prototype.
+intellegentcoffeemachine.h is header file containing functions prototype.
 The class intelligentCoffeeMachine consists of all functions and attributes related to intellegentcoffeemachine.

 intelligentCoffeeMachine.cpp has implementation of all functions.